gear-foundation/academy/docs/08-hello-world-upload/homework.md

 Let's write a smart contract for a Tamagotchi game:

-- Create a smart contract Tamagotchi, that will store Tamagotchi’s name and date of birth.
-The state of your contract should be defined as follows:
+- Create a smart contract for Tamagotchi to store the Tamagotchi's name and date of birth.
+The contract state should be defined as follows:

 ```rust title="tamagotchi-01/io/src/lib.rs"
 #[derive(Default, Encode, Decode, TypeInfo)]